INDIVIDUAL HERBS

 Invigorates the Blood, dispels Blood Stasis and relieves pain

-Traumatic injury with pain and swelling
+Traumatic injury with bruising, pain and swelling

 Clears Heat and cools the Blood

-Xue Stage Heat or Blood Heat with fever, a purple tongue, maculae, hemorrhage, and Blood Heat gynecological problems
+Xue Stage Heat or Blood Heat with fever, a purple tongue, maculae, hemorrhage and Blood Heat gynecological problems

 Clears Liver Fire and relieves eye pain Liver Fire with redness, swelling and pain of the eyes